shtoa/PDG_Funhouse/README.md

 <details open>
 <summary align="center">⚙️ Setting Up Generator ⚙️</summary>

----
+## 3. Setting Up Generator

 Opening up the Unity file you will be greeted with an untitled scene.

-To setup the dungeon generator scene, navigate to
+To setup the dungeon generator scene, navigate to:
 ```
 ./Assets/Scenes
 ```